-6.14 1-Point Calibration Explained The 1-point calibration method is generally known as the "grab sample" calibration method.
-In the 1-point calibration method, the sensor may be removed from the application and placed into one buffer.
+6.14 1-Point Calibration Explained

+The 1-point calibration method is generally known as the "grab sample" calibration method.
+In the 1-point calibration method, the sensor may be removed from the application and placed into one mV solution.
 It may also be left in the measurement process and calibrated by reference.
 1-point calibration adjusts only the sensor offset.
-Since the sensor slope degrades much slower than the sensor offset, this method may be used as a frequent calibration method between more involved 2-point calibrations.
-For example, a user may choose to perform on-line 1-point calibrations weekly and 2-point calibrations monthly.
+It is the recommended method for frequent ORP calibrations.